-The Department of Theatre and Dance offers a B.A. in Theatre with concentrations in Performance, Design/Technical Theatre, or Teacher Certification (K-12).
+The Department of Theatre and Dance offers a B.A. in Theatre with concentrations in Performance, Design/Technical Theatre, Musical Theatre, or Teacher Certification (K-12).

 The B.A. degree in theatre aligns with the university's liberal arts-based vision of education that encourages breadth of knowledge.
 Faculty shape class projects and mentor students in production work in a way that promotes collaboration – an essential skill for success in the performing arts and a very valuable skill in any profession.
 For example, the one-act festivals involve students enrolled in lighting design, stage management, sound design, and advanced directing courses.
 All theatre majors have opportunities to assume artistic leadership roles during their academic careers in the department.
 Advanced students take on lead acting roles, design duties, stage management positions, technical direction responsibilities, box office management, direction of one-act dramas.
 Select students direct their own productions of full-length dramas in the studio theatre.